-I can help you with an on-site training on wireless communications and software defined radios.
+I can help you with an online training on wireless communications and software defined radios.
 The topics for available options are listed in each category below.

 You can select the right training according to the competence level of the audience as displayed by the Gaussian curve here.

 |Beginner||Intermediate or Advance||Master|

 |A summary of selected topics in intermediate training from a fundamentals viewpoint||Understanding a signal in time and frequency domain||Interesting perspectives on selected topics in advance training from a unifying viewpoint|

 |Convolution, Finite Impulse Response (FIR) filters, multirate filters|

 |Linear modulations (PAM and QAM), pulse shaping filters|

 |Designing a Phase Locked Loop (PLL)|

 |Carrier (phase and frequency) synchronization, phase and frequency error detectors, Costas loop, band edge filters|

 |Timing synchronization, sinusoid perspective, symbol centric and zero crossing timing error detectors, polyphase clock synchronization|